Albert0i/prisma-planetscale/ORM.md

 - [crud](https://www.prisma.io/docs/concepts/components/prisma-client/crud) operations are handy especially in implementing [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api).
 [Aggregation, grouping, and summarizing](https://www.prisma.io/docs/concepts/components/prisma-client/aggregation-grouping-summarizing) are awkward/clumsy/embarrassing.

 - All in all, SQL knowledge is essential, ORM is helpful in crud rather than analytic and statistic.
-This conclusion alwo apply to NonSQL database.
+This conclusion also apply to NonSQL database.
 SQL has unparalleled/unrivaled/unmatched power in data mining.

 ### V. Reference